keboola/connection-docs/tutorial/branches/prepare-files.md

 ![Screenshot - Python transformation overview](/tutorial/branches/figures/python-prod-overview.png)

 ## Run Transformation
-Let’s run the component.
+Now run the component.
 After the job is finished, go to **Storage -- Files**, where you can see the file `demoFile.txt` generated.

 {: .image-popup}
 ![Screenshot - Generated File](/tutorial/branches/figures/07-generated-file.png)

-Now you have everything ready, you created production configurations for both tables and files.
-You can proceed to the next step - [working with tables in a branch](/tutorial/branches/tables-in-branch/) where you first learn how tables work in branches.
-Then in the following section you'll learn [how files work in branch](/tutorial/branches/files-in-branch/).
+At this point, you have everything ready.
+You created production configurations for both tables and files.
+It is time to take the next step:

+- Learn how [tables](/tutorial/branches/tables-in-branch/) work in branches.
+- Learn how [files](/tutorial/branches/files-in-branch/) work in branches.